KEPHA222/crud_node_mysql/README.md

 ##Description <br>
-Simple crud application for Node and MySql. <br>
+Sample crud application for Node and MySql. <br>

 ##Database <br>
-In order to use this app, create Database i.e <br>
+In order to use this app, create Database and insert data i.e <br>

  USE EmployeeDB;<br>